List of Urdu films

 This article lists Urdu-language films in order by year of production.
 The films listed below are mostly from Pakistan, along with some Indian Urdu movies.
-For a full list of Pakistani films, including Punjabi language, Bengali language films and Urdu, see List of Pakistani films.
+For a full list of Pakistani films, including Punjabi language, Bengali language and Urdu films, see List of Pakistani films.
 Bollywood movies from India which feature as Hindi films are mostly made in the Hindustani language.
-Similarly, Urdu films are also made in Hindustani language.
+Similarly, Urdu films are also made in the Hindustani language.
 Modern Urdu and modern Hindi are more similar in overall vocabulary.
-See list of Bollywood films.
+See List of Bollywood films.